 Opinions expressed by Entrepreneur contributors are their own.

-When we think about a diversified business model, it’s almost always followed by thoughts of multiple streams of .
+When we think about a diversified business model, it’s almost always followed by thoughts of multiple streams of income.
 Sounds wonderful.
-Wouldn’t we all love coming in from many different sources?
+Wouldn’t we all love money coming in from many different sources?
 Better yet, let some of those sources be passive income streams and we can just sit back and watch the money roll in, right?
 It doesn’t exactly work like that, though.

-If you’re like many entrepreneurs, you probably also spend a great deal of your and on parts of your business that you intend on being income streams that aren’t paying off quite yet.
+If you’re like many entrepreneurs, you probably also spend a great deal of your time and energy on parts of your business that you intend on being future income streams that aren’t paying off quite yet.
 They may be efforts that aren’t currently bringing in the dough but are what you intend to be the future of your business and primary income sources.

 For example, take the consultant-turned-author who aspires to be speaking on big stages giving keynotes.
 Now, we know it’s going to take some time to achieve that lofty goal.
 In the meantime, a disproportionate amount of time and energy is going to be spent trying to get those gigs while it brings in very little money in the short-term.

 Or take the launch of a new product or service that you’re confident will pay off eventually.
-Perhaps it’s efforts like an ongoing newsletter, having a podcast or writing a book, all of which require a tremendous amount of time and effort upfront long before they ever pay off.
+Perhaps it’s marketing efforts like an ongoing newsletter, having a podcast or writing a book, all of which require a tremendous amount of time and effort upfront long before they ever pay off.

 Unlike an income-driven business model where you’re basing your decisions as to where to put your effort in proportion to what’s bringing in the money, an impact-driven business model is putting your time, energy and resources towards the impact you want to make in your business and trusting that the money will follow.